ajdillhoff/personal-site/content/notes/greedy_algorithms.md

 -   Why isn't a code of 1 used?
 -   What about 2 bit encoding?

 The truth is that it depends on the document being compressed.
-The encoding is optimal consider the overall but length of the encoded file.
+The encoding is optimal considering the overall but length of the encoded file.
 Based on the above **fixed-length code**, the file size is 300,000 bits.
 The **variable-length code** reduces the file size to 224,000 bits.

 **How many bits are needed to encode \\(n \geq 2\\) characters?**